KevinKronk/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-One potential challenge for the Theater Outcomes Based on Launch Date Pivot Chart was making sure that the rows only included the Date Created Conversion as months, and any additional Excel generated values were removed.
+One potential challenge for the Theater Outcomes Based on Launch Date pivot chart was making sure that the rows only included the Date Created Conversion as months, and any additional Excel generated values were removed.
 For the Outcomes Based on Goal, it was critical to double check every COUNTIFS() statement, making sure that the filters for the "goal" were getting the correct range by using the greater than and less than signs in the right places.
 It also helped to sum up all the rows for each "outcome" and make sure that it was equal to the total number of kickstarters with that "outcome".
 Finally, I had to change the Percentage columns data types to Percentage (I kept it with two numbers after the decimal), and then change Axis Options Number category for the percentages shown in the y-axis to show 0 decimal places.

 ## Results